tumble1999/savaslabs.github.io/_posts/2016-06-20-user-testing.md

 - We aim for the test to take about 45 minutes, then ask some general or follow-up questions afterwards.
 Each participant will be there for about an hour.
 - Scenarios shouldn't give away how the website is supposed to work.
+- Whenever possible, recruit participants who have never seen the site.
 - Before conducting any real tests, do a pilot study on a willing participant (a coworker with a free hour works!)
 This will uncover any phrasing that doesn't work and allow you to check the timing of the test, and it may even start revealing UX issues with the site.
 - Offering compensation for a participant's time is not only good practice, it helps immensely with recruitment!